School of Health Professions Policies and Procedures

 A student wishing to appeal an academic decision should follow the process summarized below, in the sequence indicated.

 Step 1.
 In the academic community, the responsibility for course development, course delivery, and the assessment of student achievement rests primarily with the course instructor.
 Any student who has a complaint of inappropriate treatment related to a course should first seek to resolve it informally with the course instructor.
 If the course instructor is the department chairperson, or if the complaint does not pertain to a specific course, the student should seek resolution with the department chairperson at the outset.
+Furthermore, complaints or appeals regarding decisions made by the student progress committee of the department would initially go to the department chairperson.

 a.
 A student with such a complaint must request reconsideration, in writing, of the application of a rule, procedure, or policy or unfair or improper treatment within five (5) working days following the incident that forms the basis for the complaint (e.g., five days after grades are posted).

 b.
 The instructor will meet with the student (or speak with the student via telephone for those students who are unable to come to the instructor’s office).
 The instructor will notify the student in writing of his/her decision regarding the complaint.
+As noted above, complaints not related to a specific course or instructor should be directed initially to the department chairperson, who will then meet with the student.
+In such cases, the department chairperson will notify the student in writing of his/her decision regarding the complaint.

 Step 2.
 If resolution is not achieved informally, as described in Step 1, the student should seek resolution with the chairperson of the department in which the course is offered within five (5) working days following notification by the instructor of his/her decision.